vividfog/nordpool-predict-fi/README.md

-  -h, --help          show this help message and exit --dump              Dump the SQLite database to CSV format --plot              Plot all predictions and actual prices to a PNG file in the data folder --foreca            Fetch and update the Foreca wind power prediction data --fingrid						Fetch and update the Fingrid nuclear power production data --predict           Generate price predictions from now onwards --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM --past-performance  Generate past performance stats for 30 days --commit            Commit the results to DB and deploy folder; use with --predict, --narrate, --past-performance --publish           Publish the deployed files to a GitHub repo --train             Train a new model candidate using the data in the prediction database --training-stats    Show training stats for candidate models in the model database as CSV
+  -h, --help          show this help message and exit --dump              Dump the SQLite database to CSV format --plot              Plot all predictions and actual prices to a PNG file in the data folder --foreca            Update the Foreca wind power prediction file --fingrid           Update missing nuclear power data --predict           Generate price predictions from now onwards --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM --past-performance  Generate past performance stats for 30 days --commit            Commit the results to DB and deploy folder; use with --predict, --narrate, --past-performance --publish           Publish the deployed files to a GitHub repo --train             Train a new model candidate using the data in the database --eval              Show evaluation metrics for the current database --training-stats    Show training stats for candidate models in the database as a CSV
 ```

 See the data folder for a DB initialization script if you need it.
 This repo includes a pre-populated database.